Logo

 Asking for Help - attempt #2

-This particular third party firm I can’t submit a support case online so I call them and speak to someone there who I explain the issue to.
-She patiently listens and asks me one or two questions and gets my contact information, and the details on the case.
-I get an email with a case link that I can now follow online - fabulous!
+This particular third party firm I can't submit a support case online so I called and spoke to someone there whom I explained the issue.
+She patiently listens, asks me one or two questions and gets my contact information, and the details of the case.
+I got an email with a case link that I can now follow online - fabulous!
 Love the tools!
-I log in and dutifully update the case with the supporting documentation, screen shots, everything I can think of that would help them including the support files that show an error from their product.
+I log in and dutifully update the case with the supporting documentation, screenshots, and everything I can think of that would help them including the support files that show an error from their product.

-After nearly 2 days I update the case with a request for an ETA on when I might be getting a response, not the answer, just a timeline on a possible answer.
+After nearly 2 days I updated the case with a request for an ETA on when I might be getting a response, not the answer, just a timeline on a possible answer.

-7 days later, I get an update with - sorry - a really dumb answer, an “insult to my intelligence” answer that I hope to goodness I am not going to get charged for.
+7 days later, I got an update with - sorry - a dumb answer, an "insult to my intelligence" answer that I hope to goodness I am not going to get charged for.
 Their response?
-“The ____ product does not affect the Canadian payroll distributions.
-We suggest to create the gl account the detail posting report is looking for and post the batch.”
+"The ____ product does not affect the Canadian payroll distributions.
+We suggest creating the GL account the detail posting report is looking for and posting the batch."
 Yikes!
 Are you kidding me?
-It’s beyond stunning to me how a firm that offers support can think that is acceptable.
-“Create the account then post the batch”.
+It's beyond stunning to me how a firm that offers support can think that is acceptable.
+"Create the account then post the batch".
 DUH… one of the first things we discussed was that the account does already exist.

 C’mon man! *smacking my head in disbelief*